-The fiddle is identical to the violin however it is played differently in widely-varying regional styles; the Donegal style, Sligo Style, Galway Style, Clare Style, Kerry/Cork Style etc.
+The fiddle is identical to the violin.
+However, it played differently in widely-varying regional styles; the Donegal style, Sligo Style, Galway Style, Clare Style, Kerry/Cork Style, etc.

-In Irish fiddling there are few known composers.
-Irish fiddlers through the years have passed down their talent through their families, their children, grand-children, great grand children and so forth, with no particular sheet music, the tunes were formed by a person’s own creativity, which gives Irish people a strong sense pride in the arts.
+In Irish fiddling, there are few known composers.
+Irish fiddlers through the years have passed down their talent through their families, their children, grandchildren, great-grandchildren, and so forth.
+In most cases, it was done without particular sheet music.
+The tunes were formed by a person’s own creativity, giving Irish people a strong sense of pride in the arts.

-The Irish fiddle has its own distinct sound; most of tunes played on the fiddle have a very fast, upbeat pace.
-They have a very bold and uplifting sound and when accompanied by other instruments such as the bodhran, guitars and pipes it can create a euphoric sound; this is why the Irish take such pride on their traditional music.
+The Irish fiddle has its own distinct sound.
+Most of the tunes played on the fiddle have a very fast, upbeat pace.
+They have a very bold and uplifting sound.
+When accompanied by other instruments such as the bodhran, guitars, and pipes it can create a euphoric sound; this is why the Irish take such pride in their traditional music.